Attribute Driven Design in Software Architecture

 The iteration goal is determined based on a number of factors; the size and complexity of the project, the clarity of the requirements etc.

 Step 3.
 Choose one or more elements / aspects of the system to refine

-For small projects which can be covered by a single design iteration, all elements of the system are refined together.
-For larger projects, the first iteration is generally scoped to refining the system at a high level of abstraction, such as choosing a reference architecture, or choosing the primary technology platform or application framework.
-Subsequent design iterations then focus on more specific areas of the system.
+For small projects which can be covered by a single Design Iteration, all elements of the system are considered together.
+For larger projects, the first iteration is generally scoped to considering the system at a high level of abstraction, such as choosing a reference architecture, or choosing the primary technology platform or application framework.
+Subsequent Design Iterations then focus on more specific areas of the system.

 Step 4.
 Choose one or more design concepts which satisfy the Design Inputs

 At least two options should always be explored.
 Listing the Pro's and Con's of each helps to highlight the most suitable option.
 Where appropriate, a Proof-Of-Concept (POC) should be developed to validate the design assumptions, if possible, the output of POC should include quantitive metrics.

 Step 5.
 Document the design for each concept; sketches / diagrams, data flows, interfaces etc

 This will vary based on the elements being designed, simple diagrams or (photographs of) white board sketches are often sufficient to describe each concept at an early stage.